-There are two ways to purchase the tickets to Tokyo Tower, you can purchase your tickets online or at the counter in person.
+There are two ways to purchase tickets to Tokyo Tower; you can purchase your tickets online or at the counter in person.

 Tokyo Tower online tickets

 On the Tokyo Tower website you can choose which tickets to buy, with a discount up to ¥200.
-However, you are required to select the date and time at the time of purchasing.
+However, you are required to select the date and time at the time of purchase.

 - Combo tickets for both observation decks.

 - Single tickets only for the lower observation deck.